fboerman/blog/content/posts/graduation/pulsars/index.md

 This first part will go into the details behind the application that this project tackles: processing the signals of pulsar stars.

 # Pulsar Stars
 Radio Pulsars (or Pulsar Stars in popular culture) [[wiki]](https://en.wikipedia.org/wiki/Pulsar) are rapidly rotating heavily magnetised neutron stars.
 They are invisible to the naked eye, but can be discovered in telescope observations of the universe.
-In its most basic form they are a dense heavy neutron star, the exact composition being dependent on the equation of state, which is the relation between the density and pressure of matter composing the star.
+In its most basic form they are a dense heavy neutron star, the exact composition being dependent on the relation between the density and pressure of matter composing the star, which is called the equation of state.
 Pulsars slowly lose rotation speed over time, this energy loss $\dot{E}$ is called the spin down luminosity.
 The bulk of this energy is lost due to magnetic dipole radiation and pulsar winds.
 Only a tiny fraction of $\dot{E}$ is actual radio emission, the type of energy that reaches our earth and can be observed by us [2].
 Pulsar stars emit a beam of this radio transmission, which rotates around its axis in a circular fashion.
 These emissions are observed on our earth as (relative) short radio pulses.
 These radio pulses can be compared to the effect of light of a lighthouse near a harbour.
 A lighthouse emits a beam of light that is rotating.
 From a (relatively) fixed observation point, for example a ship, this is observed as a short light pulse that has a fixed period.
 For the human eye this is a blinking light.
 Below is an artist impression of a pulsar star with its radiation beam.
-{{<figure src="img/pulsar.png" caption="arist impression of a pulsar star" captionPosition="left" style="width:75%;">}}
+{{<figure src="img/pulsar.png" caption="artist impression of a pulsar star" captionPosition="left" style="width:75%;">}}
 From this artist impression an important property of the pulse signal can be seen.
 The angle of the radiation beam is not necessarily a multiple of 90 degrees, as depicted.
 Relatively with the observation point, in most cases our earth, this means that in the vast majority of cases you only observe one half of the beam.
 In other words in the pulse signal there is only one pulse per period of the pulsar star.
 This is important when interpreting the results.

 The energy loss $\dot{E}$ causes a slow down of the spinning speed and thus an increase in the period of the pulse signal.
 However these phenomena are predictable and pulsars therefor have very precise timings.
 These timings can be used to study relativity theory as well as gravitational waves, relativity theory and many more other fundamental physics phenomena [2].

 # Pulsar Star Observation
 The radio signal of an observed pulse travels light years through space to reach our earth.
 On its way it encounters the InterStellar Medium (ISM) [[wiki]](https://en.wikipedia.org/wiki/Interstellar_medium).
-The ISM consist of cold ionised plasma and can be approximated with known transfer functions.
+The ISM consist of cold ionised plasma and can be approximated with known transfer functions from physics theory.
 The ISM acts on the signal with four distinct effects:

 * Frequency Dispersion